szstuff/portfolio3/README.md

 ### Bugs
 #### High Priority
 - In DetailCard Component, media items sometimes cover their text if it's long
-- Mobile Safari: "Lateral lock mechanism" does not show up as a title in Header when scrolling on landing page.
-Maybe observer in Main.jsx picks Snake as highlighted card by mistake because it's short and fully in view.

 #### Low Priority
 - [Intermittent Solved?]
 Some images are stretched in Safari (e.g. the images of the lock mechanism)